duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Predicting the Future

 Now that I have explained the idea and code behind these three technical indicators, I want to try to train them on the training data.
-I will do by using an ensemble learner called a BagLearner.
+I will do by using an ensemble learner called a Random Forest.

+**WORK IN PROGRESS**

+#### Random Tree

+#### Random Forest

+#### Simulating a Market

-For the purposes of this post, we'll assume we can take at most a long position of 1000 shares or a short position of -1000 shares.
+For the purposes of this post, we'll assume we can take at most a long position of 1000 shares or a short position of -1000 shares on any given day.

+#### Putting it all together: Training and Testing our Learner

-### Can we beat the market?
+### Can we beat the market with technical analysis?

+The short answer is no.

+The long answer is that maybe you can beat the market, for brief periods of time, if you have teams of PhDs working on it full time.
+Renaissance Technologies is considered one of the best hedge funds in the world, and does exactly that.

+To understand why it is difficult or potentially impossible to beat the market, I will first explain the ideas behind the Efficient Market Hypothesis and then explain some of the human cognitive biases which many retail traders fall prey to.